-Table 1: Scoring system for HMP targets
+Table 7.6.1 Scoring System for HMP Targets

-Table 2 shows the breakdown of each individual objective along with the weighting which is based on the relative importance for the overall Aim being achieved.
-The highest weighting is given to bog water table as good hydrology is critical to the function of healthy bog habitat.
-Higher weighting is also given to the Sphagnum moss objectives as these are the constants of blanket bog habitat and also indicate the basic hydrology is intact.
+Table 7.6.2 shows the breakdown of each individual Objective along with the weighting which is based on the relative importance for the overall Aim being achieved.
+The highest weighting is given to bog water table as a good hydrological regime is critical to the function of healthy bog habitat.
+Higher weighting is also given to the Sphagnum moss Objectives as these are the constants of blanket bog habitat and also indicate the basic hydrology is intact.